-The event is being organised by Council Members Karen Wilson, owner of Paper Salad, Raj Arora, owner of Davora and GCA President Rachel Hare, owner of Belly Button.
-All are Manchester businesses so they will be bringing together an exciting agenda celebrating creativity and innovation, so much a theme of our industry and their city.
+The event is being organised by GCA Council Members Karen Wilson, owner of Paper Salad, Raj Arora, owner of Davora and GCA President Rachel Hare, owner of Belly Button.
+As Manchester businesses they will bring together an exciting agenda celebrating creativity and innovation, so much a theme of both our industry and their city.

 If you are local, or planning to stay over the night before, and want to meet for drinks 5.30-7.30pm let email@example.com know, it will be a fun opportunity to network ahead of the Conference.